 Do not take the 2 different types of EC together.
 They might cancel each other out.

 Do not use regular, hormonal birth control as emergency contraception.

 What side effects might I experience?

 Most people don't experience any side effects.
-It's possible that you have some nausea.
-EC can also cause your period to come later than usual.
+Headache and nausea are possible.
+EC can also cause your period to come later than expected.

 What if I want to get pregnant soon?

 You can get pregnant right after taking an EC pill if you stop all other forms of birth control.
 If a pregnancy has already happened, EC pills will not harm the developing fetus or end the pregnancy.